-5 Easy Steps When Moving Your Accountancy Work to Evans Weir
+Move Your Accountancy Work to Evans Weir in 5 Easy Steps

-We, of course, would be delighted if you chose to bring your accountancy work to Evans Weir, however it is imperative that you are equipped with enough information to help you make the right decision.
+We would be delighted if you chose to bring your accountancy work to Evans Weir.
+But before you make your decision it is important that you are equipped with enough information to help you make the right choice.
 We understand that there are a number of considerations to make so have put together a checklist below, for your aid.

 1. Pick the best time